board members

 Stuart is a relative newcomer to Edgewood, moving into the borough four years ago when he married his wife, Jennifer Parsons.
 His wife has been in Edgewood for over 20 years, but Stuart isn’t a stranger to the Eastern Suburbs as he graduated from Churchill High School of the Woodland Hills School District.

 Stuart has been active in other non-profit organizations and really felt at home in Edgewood after attending his first Progressive Dinner in 2020 with Jennifer, finding the people of Edgewood to be so friendly and inviting.
-He also assisted the Wine and Chocolate committee in 2022.
+He has assisted the Wine and Chocolate committee.
 The Oktoberfest Pig Roast is another favorite event of his.

 amy hunt

-A native of Edgewood, Amy Hunt recently moved back to the borough with her family.
-She has a resounding appreciation for the region’s historical and natural beauty and can often be found walking with their dog on the area trails, enjoying the company of friends at The Edgewood Club, or cheering on soccer players at Koenig Field.
-With a background in education and as the founder of SORT, a professional organization, home staging and design business, Amy especially looks forward to supporting both community initiatives and events as a new member of the Edgewood Foundation board.
+A native of Edgewood, Amy has a resounding appreciation for the neighborhood’s historical and natural beauty.
+She can often be found walking her dog on the area trails, enjoying the company of friends at The Edgewood Club, or cheering on soccer players at Koenig Field.
+With a background in education and as the founder of SORT, a professional organization, home staging and design business, Amy especially looks forward to supporting both community initiatives and events as a member of the Edgewood Foundation board.

 aNDREA MaUe